 Other rehabilitation uses:

 Speed Bag punching may be useful in a variety of physical and emotional disorders.

-?
-It may be especially useful in various movement disorders such as Parkinson's Disease, Cerebral Palsy and a host of other conditions termed "movement disorders" that respond to some external visual or auditory stimuli to help guide and smooth out tremulous or spastic movement.
+- It may be especially useful in various movement disorders such as Parkinson disease, cerebral palsy or other conditions that respond to some external visual or auditory stimuli to help guide and smooth out tremulous or spastic movement.

 There is currently only one educational or training video available that focuses on Rehabilitation with the speed bag.
-It is called ?Rhythm & Rehab?.
-You can find information about it in the store.
+The program is called “Rhythm & Rehab”.

 This is a 2-hour video dedicated to teaching how the speed bag can be used for rehabilitation and as a home fitness activity for those with physical challenges.
 It covers equipment, the most basic punching and elbow striking techniques, How to learn them and how to set up a personal and targeted rehab or fitness program for your own individual needs.
 It is also captioned for those with hearing impairment.
 Much of the information is related to The Speed Bag Bible, but it is taught at a much different level.
 The speed bag can adapt to everyone, of any level physical capacity – and this video will show you how.
 It is aimed at both Therapists who might want to consider adding a speed bag to their treatment facility, as well as individuals who may be looking for a simple and safe home fitness activity.